SUPSI-IDe/maind-website/_openlectures/2018/2018-03-14-interactive-narrative.md

 ---

-Master of Advanced studies in Interaction Design SUPSI is glad to invite you to the open lecture of ALok b.
+Master of Advanced studies in Interaction Design SUPSI is glad to invite you to the open lecture of Alok b.
 Nandi, creative director, UX strategist, interaction designer; president of IxDA - Interaction Design Association.

 ## Interactive narrative
 Humans are storytelling creatures, making sense of their ever changing world through stories.
 From face to face encounters to narrative data, we see nowadays a vast continuum of modes for sharing knowledge through stories.